Seymour Island: Paleontological significance

 Seymour Island has also been the site of much study of the Eocene Epoch of climatic cooling, a process that culminated in the initiation of Antarctic glaciation.
 Studies of the fine fraction carbonate from sites in the Southern Ocean suggest that, rather than a monotonic decrease in temperature over the Eocene Epoch, the middle of the epoch was punctuated by a brief duration of warming (Bohaty and Zachos, 2003).

 Seymour Island has been a site of study of many fossils from this particular part of the Eocene Epoch, during which there was a more flourishing ecosystem with diverse biota as a result of the warmer climate.
-A diverse array of fossilized species has been studied on the island, including extinct penguin species (such as Palaeeudyptes klekowskii and Archaeospheniscus wimani), various species in the bivalvia class and various types of flora and fauna, including a frog.
+A diverse array of fossilized species has been studied on the island, including extinct penguin species (such as Palaeeudyptes klekowskii, Archaeospheniscus wimani and giant Anthropornis), various species in the bivalvia class and various types of flora and fauna, including a frog.

 A fossil marsupial of the extinct family Polydolopidae was found on Seymour Island in 1982.
 This was the first evidence of land mammals having lived in Antarctica.
 Further fossils have subsequently been found, including members of the marsupial orders Didelphimorphia (opossum) and Microbiotheria, as well as ungulates and a member of the enigmatic extinct order Gondwanatheria, possibly Sudamerica ameghinoi.